connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 - [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier)

 ### VS Code setting specificity
 When we updated our VS Code settings in Step 2, we enabled ESLint for _all_ file types, not just Javascript.
 This shouldn't cause any issues, as ESLint won't parse non-Javascript files.
-If you decide to set up other formatters for non-Javascript files, you'll want change your VS Code settings to more narrowly target the ESLint extension.
+However, if you decide to set up other formatters for non-Javascript files, you'll want change your VS Code settings to target the ESLint extension more narrowly.
 You can do this with [language specific editor settings](https://code.visualstudio.com/docs/getstarted/settings#_language-specific-editor-settings):
 ```json
   "[javascript]": {
     "editor.defaultFormatter": "dbaeumer.vscode-eslint",